Quantile Transfer for Reliable Operating Point Selection in Visual Place Recognition: Methodology

 \subsection{Operating Point Selection}

 The final stage establishes a direct mapping from a precision requirement to an operating threshold on the deployment set.
-During calibration, each quantile $Q_k$ is associated with a precision-recall curve, yielding an oracle mapping from quantiles to achievable precision levels.
+During calibration, each quantile $q_k$ is associated with a precision-recall curve, yielding a mapping from quantiles to achievable precision levels.

-At deployment, given a desired precision (e.g., 90\%), we take the median of the quantile values $\{Q_k\}$ obtained above.
-This yields a single representative quantile, which is then mapped to the corresponding deployment threshold $MT^{val}_k$.
-This corresponding $MT^{val}_k$ is then applied to deployment queries, yielding recall close to the oracle while satisfying the precision constraint.
+At deployment, given a predefined precision of $\tau=100\%$, we take the weighted median of the quantile values $\{q_k\}$ obtained above, where quantiles derived from more correlated calibration subsets are weighted more.
+This yields a single representative quantile, which is then mapped to the corresponding deployment threshold $\theta^{val}$ via \Cref{eq:eq_2}.
+This threshold is then applied to deployment queries, aiming to achieve recall close to the maximum possible under the precision constraint $\tau$.

-To ensure coverage across all possible requirements, quantiles are linearly extrapolated so that thresholds span the full score range $[\min(S_{val}), \max(S_{val})]$ (noting that this range might be larger than $[\min(S_{cal}), \max(S_{cal})]$).
-This provides a continuous mapping from precision requirements to operating thresholds.